bytewolf/nearbt/README.md

 - Unlock OS X screen saver without typing password (just type return). *No need to store your password.*
 - Add an extra authentication to log in OS X in addition to password.
 It works like two-factor authentication.
+- Also works on authentication dialogs when you make changes on some preferences, and `sudo` command in Terminal.

 Features
 --------